');

 About Yakima, WA

-Yakima is a mid-sized city in Washington with a population of 96,810 residents.
-The median household income is $59,228 per year, which is near the national average.
-The median age in Yakima is 34 years.
+Yakima is a mid-sized city located in Washington with a population of 96,810 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,228 per year, which is 21% below the national median of $75,149.
+The median age of 34 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Yakima Ranks in Washington